Estimated reading time: 5 minutes

 - Those who spend 10 minutes or fewer per week clipping and organizing their coupons (46 percent of consumers) still achieve an average of $7.00 weekly savings on their grocery bill.

-SEVEN Percent….. is what the average couponer is savings – I know that according to this research stats most of us fall way out of this percentage range and are saving much more than this.
+SEVEN Percent….. is what the average couponer is saving – I know that according to this research stats, most of us fall way out of this percentage range and are saving much more than this.
+I am not the average couponer and I know that many of you are not either.

 What percentage are you saving each week by using coupons?
 Because I know you are NOT in the 7% savings range.
 Leave us a comment below.

-Why do people continue to use coupons
+Why do people continue to use coupons?

-It’s a simple and easy way to save money on the grocery bill and put that hard-earned cash to use somewhere else—like saving up for your next family vacation.
+Itโs a simple and easy way to save money on the grocery bill and put that hard-earned cash to use somewhere elseโlike saving up for your next family vacation.

+And for others, itโs just a great way to save a dollar or two on something they were already in the market for.
 I know for our family it is now a way of life.
-I honestly feel like if I won the lotto, I would still use coupons.
+I honestly feel like if I won the lotto, I would still use all the savings I could get my hands on.
 Being frugal is being smart with your money.
 Spending frivolously can cause more harm than good.

-Here’s the deal, couponing is only worth what you save.
 If you are not consistently using and find you are too out of sorts trying to pair coupons with a sale, it can make grocery shopping more confusing.
 I say it isn’t worth it for you.
+However, if you understand and feel comfortable clipping coupons, then it is worth it.
+Especially when you look at the bottom of your register receipt and see all the savings add up.
+There is no need to pay full price on any item.

-There’s nothing wrong with couponing, especially if you’re trying to save money at checkout.
-However, just make sure you’re not being lured into spending money on an item that you won’t use.
+Thereโs nothing wrong with couponing, especially if youโre trying to save money at checkout.
+However, just make sure youโre not being lured into spending money on an item that you wonโt use.

 Just because you can save a $1 doesn’t mean you need to spend it.
 And all for the thrill of saving.
+The best way to use coupons is to use them on items you need.

 Looking for more family savings at the grocery store?